-Voltaren is a prescription medication that was approved by the Food and Drug Administration (FDA) in 1988 to treat certain forms of arthritis.
-Voltaren may also be referred to by its drug name, Diclofenac.
+Voltaren is a prescription medication that was approved by the U.S. Food and Drug Administration (FDA) to treat certain forms of arthritis.
+Voltaren may be prescribed to treat pain, stiffness, and swelling caused by psoriatic arthritis.
+Voltaren may also be referred to by its drug name, diclofenac.
 Diclofenac is also sold under the brand name Arthrotec.
-Voltaren is used to treat pain, stiffness, and swelling caused by psoriatic arthritis.

-Voltaren is an NSAID.
+Voltaren is a nonsteroidal anti-inflammatory drug (NSAID).
 NSAIDs help reduce fever, pain and inflammation.
 Voltaren is believed to work by inhibiting the production of chemicals that promote inflammation in the body.

 How do I take it?

 Voltaren may be taken orally as a tablet twice a day, or applied four times a day as a topical gel.
 Do not apply cosmetics, lotions, sunblock, or other products to skin treated with Voltaren.

 Topical Voltaren can make your skin more sensitive to sunlight in the areas where you apply it.
 Protect treated areas from sunburn while using Voltaren by covering skin with clothing.